Bthxtly/vimwiki/interpreter.md

 > don’t know how they work."___ — *Steve Yegge*

 ## About
-First learn [this](https://ruslanspivak.com/lsbasi-part1/) during the senior high time.
+First learnt [this](https://ruslanspivak.com/lsbasi-part1/) during the senior high time.
 Interpreters and compilers are fun, but somewhat hard, so here the note is.